rakesh-dev/sample-exercise/README.md

 # sample-exercise

-Just a training for akash
+Just a training for akash on sunday